 Taking heed of every structural and safety failure of the Twin Towers, developers carefully designed the new tower to be the safest office building in the world.
 Among 1WTC’s unique construction elements are its high-strength concrete, which can withstand seven times more pressure than standard concrete, and its reinforcement steel bars, which are significantly longer than normal (traditionally thumb-sized, 1WTC’s rebars are forearm length).
 Between the dense fireproofing and additional staircase for first responders, the tower well exceeds the city’s building safety code requirements.
-Learn how to keep your own home as safe as possible.

 In addition to the many green features of the One World Trade Center tower—it was built from recycled construction debris and materials, and generates power internally—the entire site was specially constructed to collect rainwater to help care for the plaza’s greenery, cool the building, and replenish the memorial fountain.
-(But what isn't "green?"
-The Statue of Liberty's real color—find out what color Lady Liberty really is.)

-The 9/11 Museum houses, videos, and artifacts from the original World Trade Center, including a ticket from the South Tower’s observation deck and two tridents from the buildings.
+The 9/11 Museum houses videos and artifacts from the original World Trade Center, including a ticket from the South Tower’s observation deck and two tridents from the buildings.

 One World Trade has 103 floors, 71 of which are office space.
 Tenants include the U.S. General Service Administration and magazine publisher Condé Nast.
-Also, below the site, a concourse offers 55,000 square feet of retail space, connections to eleven New York City subways and PATH trains, and underground access to the ferry terminal on the Hudson River.
-While you're there, drop these words you didn't realize were coined in New York.
+Also, below the site, a concourse offers 55,000 square feet of retail space, connections to 11 New York City subways and PATH trains, and underground access to the ferry terminal on the Hudson River.
+Read about the powerful things one 9/11 survivor learned after the attack.